swapnilaryan/loanCalculator/README.md

 Focus has been put on bit of responsiveness and mobile version as well as an add-on.

 Currently, it has been tested on Firefox and Chrome browser.

+The current code is deployed here https://admiring-kare-d0fe6f.netlify.app/